Nikhil-Emmanuel/dbms/README.md

 ├── script.js           # JavaScript for handling frontend logic
 ├── server.js           # Node.js backend server
 ├── package.json        # NPM dependencies and project details
-├── .idx
-      └── dev.nix       #NIX file to build the environment and configure packages └── README.md           # Project documentation
+├── .idx                # Project IDX configuration file ├── dev.nix             # NIX file to build the environment and configure packages └── README.md           # Project documentation
 MongoDB Data
 The orders are stored in MongoDB in a collection called orders -> test.

 Each order consists of the following fields:

 customerName: The name of the customer placing the order.
 foodItems: An array of ordered food items.
 totalPrice: The total price of the order.
 timeStamp: The date and time when the order was placed.
 Contributions
 Feel free to fork this project and submit pull requests.
 If you encounter any issues, please open an issue on the GitHub repository.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

+Thanks for checking out my project! 🍔🍕